 LAT scores are valid for two years.
-If you sat the LAT in 2016, and sit again in 2017, you will be able to use your higher LAT score in your application to Law at UNSW Sydney.
+If you sat the LAT in 2017, and sit again in 2018, UNSW Law will use your higher LAT score for selection purposes.

-When you submit your application to UAC, you should use your LAT identification number for the LAT 2017.
-You will only be able to enter one LAT ID number and one result in the UAC system, regardless of whether you have sat the test twice.
+When you submit your application to UAC, you should use your LAT identification number for the LAT 2018.
+You will only be able to enter one LAT ID number in the UAC system, regardless of whether you have sat the test twice.